Penry Williams (historian)

-Penry Herbert Williams (25 February 1925 – 30 April 2013) was a Welsh historian of Elizabethan Britain.
+Penry Herbert Williams (25 February 1925 – 30 April 2013) was a Welsh historian of Elizabethan Britain who taught at New College, Oxford for almost thirty years.

 Early life

 He was born in Calcutta to a father from Brecknockshire and he was educated at Marlborough College.
 During the Second World War Williams served in India and Java as a member of the Royal Artillery.
 He then read history at New College, Oxford, where J. E. Neale suggested he study Wales under the government of Elizabeth I. His doctoral thesis, The Council in the Marches of Wales under Elizabeth I, was published in 1958.
 His supervisor was the medievalist E. F. Jacob, since the natural choice for an Elizabethan thesis, R. B. Wernham, was ill.

 Academic career

 He taught history at the Victoria University of Manchester from 1951 until 1964 and at New College from 1964 until 1992.

 In his 1979 work, The Tudor Regime, Williams repudiated Geoffrey Elton's focus on the central administrative institutions of government in The Tudor Revolution in Government, and instead asserted the importance of local patronage and favouritism.
 Williams argued that "the strength of Tudor government lay in a skilful combination of the formal and the informal, the official and the personal".

 He edited The English Historical Review from 1982 until 1990.
 He wrote The Later Tudors: England, 1547–1603 (1995) for the New Oxford History of England series.